Build-Week-SF-Recipes-Cookbook/backend/README.md

 ### DELETE "/api/recipes/8"
 RESTRICTED ROUTE

+:coffee: Edit the recipe with the recipe ID (of that user)

 Notes: Only Registered User with valid login token can access this route.
 Deletes the recipe with the recipe ID (of that user)